MarkinBester/1N-Prospective-Developer-Challange/README.md

 # Markin Bester
 ## Prospective Developer Assessment
-This is a repository for the prospective developer assesment for Markin Bester.
+This is a repository for Markin Bester's prospective developer assesment.

 Please find all the answers in **MarkinBesterProspectiveDeveloperAssessment.pdf**, references to the supporting files will also be available in this document.